-What is a somatic symptom disorder?
+What is somatic symptom disorder?

-How common are somatic symptom disorders?
+How common is somatic symptom disorder?

 Symptoms and Causes

-- Stomach ache, nausea, vomiting
+- Stomach ache, nausea or vomiting.

-- Shortness of breath, trouble breathing
+- Shortness of breath or trouble breathing.

-- Rapid heart beat
+- Rapid heartbeat.

-- Bowel problems (diarrhea, constipation, bloating, gas)
+- Bowel problems (diarrhea, constipation, bloating, gas).

 Diagnosis and Tests

-How is a somatic symptom disorder diagnosed?
+How is somatic symptom disorder diagnosed?

 Management and Treatment

-How is a somatic symptom disorder treated?
+How is somatic symptom disorder treated?

 Outlook / Prognosis